Jacob-Roberts/homelab/ansible/README.md

 If you only wnat to run a subset of the commands, use the -t flag. `ansible-playbook -t primary main.yaml`

 For example, see nut-client, the play's are tagged.

+## Run something in the playbooks folder

+This is similar, but to run install-docker you could run `ansible-playbook -l iad1-node-3.jakerob.pro install-docker.yaml`